sindrebroch/ha-flexit/README.md

 API is restricted to 50 calls/min or 500 calls/week.
 Defaults to polling every 30 minutes, this can be configured but be aware of API restrictions.

 ## Known issues
-- Does not support multiple Flexit units

 ## Todo
 - [ ] Add tests
-- [ ] Trigger update on home- and away_air_temperature across Number and Climate-entities
 - [ ] Improve debug-logging
 - [ ] Add link to config-flow for finding subscription-key
-- [ ] Add support for multiple Flexit units

 ## Features
 ### Climate